 Lost Output During 2008-12 Recession

-- Levels of spare capacity.
+- Capacity utilisation.
 If firms report they are under-utilising capacity, there is a bigger negative output gap.

 - Productivity growth.
-If productivity growth falls, this decreases the growth of potential ouptut and therefore limits the negative output gap.
+If productivity growth falls, this decreases the growth of potential output and therefore limits the negative output gap.

 - Inflation.
 Inflation can be a guide to the output gap.
 If inflation is high and firms pushing up prices, this suggests there is a positive output gap.